Suksii/custom-cursor/README.md

 # Custom cursors

+## About
-## This project is a web project built in React, showing two different custom-made cursors, one for text and other for button.
+ This project is a web project built in React, showing two different custom-made cursors, one for text and other for button.
 Built using Javascript and SASS.

 ## Technical Details
 - **React.js:**